Himanii27/CEG2350/Labs/Lab03/Lab03.md

 ## Part 4 - Retrospective Answers

 1. Where and when did it go wrong while working on your script tasks?
-> Your reflection here
+> issues with inputs
 2. Was anything familiar working with a new language compared to one you are used to?
-> Your reflection here
+> loops and contidional statements
 3. Did you write good `commit` messages that refer to what tasks were completed at each commit?
 What would you improve?
-> Your reflection here
+> yes

 ## Part 5 Answers

-1. PATH =
+1. PATH =echo $PATH
 2. To set condition to `true`, I need to...
-3. Command(s):
+3. Command(s):echo 'export PATH="/home/ubuntu/ceg2350f24-Himanii27/Lab03.$PATH"' >> ~/.profile
-4. PATH =
+4. PATH =echo $PATH
-   - Difference:
+   - Difference:there is a path now which was not there before
-5. Command(s):
+5. Command(s):source ~/.profile
-6. Commands & modification explanations:
+6. Commands & modification explanations: it adds directory to path
 7. Script permission breakdown
    - User
-      - must be:
+      - must be: owner of the scripts
-      - has permissions to:
+      - has permissions to:execute
    - Group
-      - must be:
+      - must be:part of group owning the script
-      - has permissions to:
+      - has permissions to:execute
    - Other
-      - has permissions to:
+      - has permissions to:execute

 ## Extra Credit